- By Sophie Arni and Ev Zverev

 Sophie Arni: When did you start thinking about directing a film on Umm Kulthum?

 S.A.
 Umm Kulthum is an icon.
 But that also means that many people have strong opinions about her.
-I’m sure it was challenging to create a new representation of a figure who crafted her image so well.
-How did you build up that confidence, or acquired the “creative license” so to speak, to represent your own version of Umm Kulthum?
+I’m sure it was challenging to create a new representative figure who crafted her image so well.
+How did you build up that confidence, or acquired the “creative license” so to speak, to represent your version of Umm Kulthum?

 S.N.
 That’s a good question.
 I still get criticized by people in the Arab world about it.
-It is kind of impossible to make a pure biography about her, to capture the essence of who Umm Kulthum is.
+It is almost impossible to make a pure biography about her and capture the essence of who Umm Kulthum is.
 In my case, there was no way I could have done it.
-We don’t speak the same language so it would have been very difficult to catch all her nuances.
+We don’t speak the same language, so it would have been very difficult to catch all her nuances.